Richa-Shukla/mobile-food-facilities/frontend/README.md

 - Implement a backend proxy to cache and pre-process data

-- Integrate a map view for spatial visualization of food trucks

 - Add more detailed search filters (e.g., food items, facility type)

-- Improve error handling and retry mechanisms on API failures

 ### What I would do differently with more time